 House Democrats Grill Betsy DeVos Over Denying Student Borrower Relief

-U.S. Secretary of Education Betsy DeVos endured a withering barrage of questions today about her handling of a program meant to provide debt relief to federal student loan borrowers who say they were defrauded by for-profit colleges.
+Education Secretary Betsy DeVos endured a withering barrage of questions on Thursday about her handling of a program meant to provide debt relief to federal student loan borrowers who say they were defrauded by for-profit colleges.

-"Madame Secretary, your refusal to process claims is inflicting serious harm on students," U.S. Rep. Bobby Scott (D-Va.) said in his opening statement.
+"Madame Secretary, your refusal to process claims is inflicting serious harm on students," Rep. Bobby Scott, D-Va., said in his opening statement.
 "These defrauded borrowers have been left with piles of debt, worthless degrees and none of the jobs that were promised."

 The questioning got heated and personal at times.
-Rep. Frederica Wilson, Democrat of Florida, in her trademark cowboy hat adorned with purple glitter, stated that the Secretary was "out to destroy public education."
-Wilson told Devos, "you are the most unpopular person in our government ... when many people vote in 2020 they will vote to remove you."
+Rep. Frederica Wilson, D-Fla., in her trademark cowboy hat adorned with purple glitter, stated that the secretary was "out to destroy public education."
+Wilson told DeVos, "You are the most unpopular person in our government. ...
+When many people vote in 2020, they will vote to remove you."

 Rep. Virginia Foxx, the committee's ranking Republican, called those comments "over the line."

-Note: A previous caption and earlier version of this story mistakenly said the hearing happened on Wednesday.
-It actually happened on Thursday, Dec.
-12, 2019.